BenJerke/BenJerke/README.md

 ## Hello everyone!
 I'm Ben!
 My pronouns are he/him, and I live in Columbus, Ohio.
-I develop web apps, databases, and console monstrosities to solve problems and have fun.
+I build web apps, databases, and scripts to solve problems and have fun.
 I like Java, JavaScript, Python, and C#; and I want to learn Kotlin and Rust.
 My current project is a portfolio website that I've just containerized with Docker.
 I'm planning to deploy it to a Digital Ocean droplet, which I'd like to use for hosting other fun stuff too!
 Once that's done, I want to update my Sudoku project so that it can run on the web (and maybe support multiplayer).